 Nothing Prepared me for this!

-I worried about the stress this would have on my wife with both of us (husband and son) diagnosed with cancer at the same time and being treated at hospitals across town form each other, me at UCLA Medical Center and my son at City of Hope.
+I worried about the stress this would have on my wife with both of us (husband and son) diagnosed with cancer at the same time and being treated at hospitals across town from each other, me at UCLA Medical Center, and my son at City of Hope.
 I worried most of all about my son who would be in the battle of his life at only 16 years old.
-Admittedly, life did get hard physically, emotionally and spiritually.
+Admittedly, life did get hard physically, emotionally, and spiritually.
 I prayed without ceasing not for myself, but for my son that God would spare him and bring him through this difficult journey unscathed and with his health intact.
-We were blessed by an abundance of family, friends, acquaintances and even people we did not know coming alongside us to provide help and support.
+We were blessed by an abundance of family, friends, acquaintances, and even people we did not know coming alongside us to provide help and support.

 Yes, it was a thorny journey, wrought with complex health and daily living challenges, in large part for my son and wife more than for me.
 I never took the time to truly evaluate my own situation as I was determined to count my blessings and focus on the good in life.
 Yes, there were days that were hard and I was tired constantly.
 However, the good news is, both my son and I are in remission today.
 (See my son’s story in this section too!)
 The real heroes in this are my son and wife.
-My son who had a infinitely more difficult battle with cancer and never showed a moment of self pity.
-And my wife who was caregiver to both of us, held down a full-time job providing for us in ways that I still cannot wrap my head around!
+My son had an infinitely more difficult battle with cancer and never showed a moment of self-pity.
+And my wife who was the caregiver to both of us held down a full-time job providing for us in ways I still cannot wrap my head around!

-Nevertheless, she burned the candle at both ends for close to a year, and shortly after she returned to her office full time, her boss left the company and she did too joining a local nonprofit.
-After a short tenure at this local nonprofit she resigned when she was told her mother had terminal cancer and she wanted to be at her side, which was on the other side of the country.
+Nevertheless, she burned the candle at both ends for close to a year.
+Shortly after our treatments ended, she returned to her office full time.
+It was then her boss left the company and she did too joining a local nonprofit.
+After a short tenure at this local nonprofit, she resigned when she was told her mother had terminal cancer and she wanted to be at her side, which was on the other side of the country.
 Cancer once again reared its ugly head in our family.
-But this time the battle was lost, and my mother-in-law passed away.
+But this time the battle was lost, and my mother-in-law passed away a short time later.